Canada Freight Rates

 To see how Canadian rates change in the future, and for detailed analysis and forecasts or truckload, less-than-truckload, and intermodal, see ACT's freight & transportation forecast.

-Canada’s supply/demand balance began to stabilize in April, as capacity adjustments slowed and the impact of pre-tariff shipping fully receded.
-While spot rates continued to soften, restrained equipment availability—especially on cross-border lanes—is helping to moderate declines amid growing trade policy volatility and easing US-side demand.
+Canada’s supply/demand balance continued to stabilize in May, as capacity adjustments moderated and the impact of pre-tariff shipping fully receded.
+While spot rates softened further—particularly southbound—restrained equipment availability, especially on cross-border lanes, is helping to moderate declines amid escalating trade policy volatility and continued easing in US-side demand.

 Tim Denoyer